noi-techpark/bdp-core/ninja/README.md

 ## Stations

-Please note, that the reponse is limited.
+Please note, that the response is limited.
 However, you can [set another limit or disable it completely](#pagination).
-The first path variable is the representation, which can be either `flat` or `tree`.
+The first path variable is the [representation](#representation), which can be either `flat` or `tree`.
 For compactness, we will use only flat representations throughout this tutorial.

 ### I want to get all e-charging stations including details
 ```